ckrilow/dev-ckrilow/README.md

 ## studies

 * A studies directory should either exist within the workflow repo or be a separate repo that has the same name as the workflow repo, but with `studies` appended to it (e.g. `template-workflow` becomes `template-workflow-studies`).
-* If there is a standard set of plots that will always look the same way, a module should generate such plots.
-Otherwise, all code to analyze the results of a module run should be in the `studies` directory.
+* If there is a standard set of plots that will always look the same way, a pipeline should generate such plots.
+Otherwise, all code to analyze the results of a pipeline run should be in the `studies` directory.
 For instance if this were genetic summary statistics workflow, `studies` may contain a `t2d` directory and a `weight` directory.
 * Within a study is either an Jupyter notebook (either python or R kernel) or an R markdown file.
-Nearly all plots / analysis of the results of running the various modules should be done in the notebook / markdown file.
+Nearly all plots / analysis of the results of running the various pipelines should be done in the notebook / markdown file.
-* A study may also contain a scripts directory with scripts to aggregate data for a one off analysis (if the analysis is going to be repeated, consider making a new module or adding it to an existing module) or for special plots that cannot be done in the notebook / markdown file.
+* A study may also contain a scripts directory with scripts to aggregate data for a one off analysis (if the analysis is going to be repeated, consider making a new pipeline or adding it to an existing pipeline) or for special plots that cannot be done in the notebook / markdown file.

 # New workflow reminders

 - [ ] Documentation
 - [ ] Environment version control
-- [ ] Module version control
+- [ ] Pipeline version control
 - [ ] Git branches
 - [ ] Code review